-The IGI Equality, Diversity and Incluson (EDI) Committee has the objective of promoting and increasing equality, diversity and conclusion among IGIs members and in the broader geoscience profession.
+The IGI Equity, Diversity and Inclusion (EDI) Committee has the objective of promoting and increasing equality, diversity and inclusion among IGIs members and in the broader geoscience profession.
 These objectives are strategic objectives of the IGI for the period 2019-2024 and beyond.
 To that end, the EDI committee will endeavour to deliver a number of initiatives.

 The current initiatives include: